intel/neural-compressor/docs/source/tuning_strategies.md

 - **Stage I**.
 OP Type Wise Tuning

     In this stage, it tries to quantize the OPs as many as possible and traverse all OP type wise tuning configs.
-Note that,  the OP is initiallized with different quantization modes according to the quantization approach.
+Note that,  the OP is initialized with different quantization modes according to the quantization approach.

     a. `post_training_static_quant`: Quantize all OPs support PTQ static.